danieldiasm/py_test_automation_pg/python/unittest/02_simple_application/readme.md

 ### What you can find in here:

-1 - The Application
+1. The Application
-a - Tests
+    1. Tests
-2 - Jenkinsfile
+2. Jenkinsfile
-3 - Requirements File
+3. Requirements File
-4 - Script that runs the tests for you (takes arguments)
+4. Script that runs the tests for you (takes arguments)

 <br>